Rustom0/quiz-app/README.md

 - Add more questions dynamically from a database or API
 - Implement a timer for each question
 - Allow users to select different quiz categories

+##📌 License
+This project is open-source and free to use.

+Feel free to contribute, raise issues, or suggest improvements! 🚀